 Instructions

 - Open the pressure cooker and keep it on a low flame.
-Stir in the coconut paste, and salt and more water if it is too thick.
+Stir in the coconut paste, salt and more water if it is too thick.
+(For Instant Pot, cancel the Keep Warm, open the lid and switch on the Saute mode.)

-- Let it boil for 3 to 4 mins.
+- Bring the curry to a boil.
 Here you can decide the consistency you want the curry to be - if you need it thick, then let it simmer for a while.
 You will have to stir once in a while to prevent the dal from bubbling and splashing out.
 Switch off when it reaches the desired consistency.

 - In another small pan, heat coconut oil, add mustard seeds and let it crackle, then add the dried red chilli and curry leaves.
 Pour this into the curry and give it a good stir.
-Close it with a lid for a couple of minutes for the flavour to get incorporated.
+Close it with a lid for a couple of minutes for the flavour to get incorporated.2 tablespoon coconut oil, ½ teaspoon mustard seeds, 2 dried red chillies , curry leaves

-- Serve hot with freshly crushed green chillies with the rice crepes shown in the images that we call ari doshas, or chapatis or plain white rice.
+- Serve hot with freshly crushed green chillies with the rice crepes shown in the images that we call ari doshas, chapatis or plain white rice.2 green chillies

 Rizwana says